Hoecker-Lab/pocketoptimizer/README.rst

     # Initialize PocketOptimizer

-    # Set the Path to your working directory which contains the scaffold and ligand folder
-    # Set a pH value or use the default value of 7.2
-    # Select a force field (either: charmm36 or amber_ff14SB)
-    design = po.DesignPipeline(work_dir='YOUR_PROJECT_PATH', ph=pH_VALUE, forcefield='YOUR_FORCEFIELD', ncpus=8)
+    design = po.DesignPipeline(work_dir='YOUR_PROJECT_PATH', # Path to working directory containing scaffold and ligand subdirectory ph=pH_VALUE,                  # pH used for protein and ligand protonation forcefield='YOUR_FORCEFIELD', # forcefield used for all energy computations intra=False,                  # Whether to score intramolecular energies or not elec=0.01,                    # Scaling factor for electrostatic energies ncpus=8)                      # Number of CPUs for multiprocessing

 While you are initializing you can define a pH, used for protonating the side chains of the protein and also the ligand molecule.
 Additionally, PocketOptimizer has two force fields implemented, the AMBER ff14SB and the CHARMM36 force field.